0xsequence/niftyswap/SPECIFICATIONS.md

 # Price Calculations

 In Niftyswap, like Uniswap, the price of an asset is a function of a currency reserve and the corresponding token reserve.
-Indeed, all methods in Niftyswap enforce that the the following equality remains true:
+Indeed, all methods in Niftyswap enforce that the following equality remains true:

 ​												$CurrencyReserve_i * TokenReserve_i = K$